 - 1. With regard to personal liability cover under a contents insurance policy on a rented property, cover is provided for liability arising from an incident

 - A. as a result of the occupier's employment only.

-- B. as a result of the occupier's trade only.
+- B. as a result of the owner's employment only.

 - C. for which the occupier has a legal liability.

 - D. for which the owner has a legal liability.

-- 2. A tenant's basic insurance policy would normally provide cover for

-- A. buildings only.

-- B. contents only.

-- C. buildings and contents for furnished accommodation.

-- D. buildings and contents for unfurnished accommodation.

-- 3. The money section under a standard household insurance policy would normally exclude money
+- The money section under a standard household insurance policy would normally exclude money

-- A. held in a secure depository.
+A. held in a secure depository.

 - B. kept in a kitchen drawer.

 - C. left overnight in a safe.

 - D. used for professional purposes.

-- 4. What type of event is NOT covered under the legal liability section of a household insurance policy?
+- 3. What type of event is NOT covered under the legal liability section of a household insurance policy?

 - A. Damage to property.

 - B. Death.

 - C. Physical injury.

 - D. Theft.

-- 5. Bob is a keen golfer and has his extensive set of equipment insured for its full replacement value.
+- 4. Bob is a keen golfer and has his extensive set of equipment insured for its full replacement value.
 When it is stolen one night from his locked garage, what, if anything, is his insurer most likely to exclude from the claims settlement?

 - A. Nothing.

 - B. The golf bag.

 - C. The motorised golf buggy.

 - D. The golf trolley.

-- 6. An emergency helpline service under a standard household insurance policy is most likely to advise that it is unable to assist with a
+- 5. An emergency helpline service under a standard household insurance policy is most likely to advise that it is unable to assist with a

 - A. blocked drain.

 - B. broken window.

 - C. gas leak.

 - D. water leak.

-- 7. A legal expenses policy will typically cover a claim arising from
+- 6. A legal expenses policy will typically cover a claim arising from

 - A. building alterations.

 - B. consumer disputes.

 - C. divorce disputes.

 - D. libel or slander.

-- 8. What minimum amount of employer's liability cover will a home business policy typically provide?
+- What minimum amount of employer's liability cover will a home business policy typically provide?

-- A. £1,000,000
+A. £1,000,000

 - B. £2,000,000

 - C. £5,000,000

 - D. £10,000,000

-- 9. What requirement is necessary for insurers to extend a policyholder's home insurance policy to include a holiday home in France?
+- 8. What requirement is necessary for insurers to extend a policyholder's home insurance policy to include a holiday home in France?

 - A. The policyholder must have a permanent residence in the UK.

 - B. The security arrangements must be in line with UK requirements.

 - C. A survey must be undertaken.

 - D. The UK residence must have extended accidental damage.

+- 9. A tenant's basic insurance policy would normally provide cover for

+- A. buildings only.

+- B. contents only.

+- C. buildings and contents for furnished accommodation.

+- D. buildings and contents for unfurnished accommodation.

 - 10. A household insurer refuses to deal with a claim from an injured third party following a car accident on a public road.
 This is because the policy

 - A. excludes liability when using motor vehicles.

 - B. only covers the insured's own vehicle damage.

 - C. only provides cover on the insured's private land.

 - D. states the Motor Insurers' Bureau have responsibility.

 - 11. An insured accidentally injures a third party when opening his umbrella in the park.
 What section of a household policy will usually compensate the third party?

 - A. Buildings.

 - B. Contents.

 - C. Legal expenses.

 - D. Personal possessions.

 - 12. The definition of buildings usually excludes

 - A. external television aerials.

 - B. fences and gates.

 - C. fixtures and fittings.

 - D. swimming pools.

+- 13. A visitor to a house is injured when he trips on the garden path.
+Within what maximum period of time can the visitor make a claim for his injuries under the home owner's insurance policy?A. One year.

+- B. Three years.

+- C. Six years.

+- D. Nine years.